apache/eventmesh/docs/en/sdk-java/04-grpc.md

 # gRPC Protocol

 EventMesh SDK for Java implements the gRPC producer and consumer of synchronous, asynchronous, and broadcast messages.
-Both the producer and consumer requires an instance of `EventMeshGrpcClientConfig` class that specifies the configuration of EventMesh gRPC client.
+Both the producer and consumer require an instance of `EventMeshGrpcClientConfig` class that specifies the configuration of EventMesh gRPC client.
 The `liteEventMeshAddr`, `userName`, and `password` fields should match the `eventmesh.properties` file of EventMesh runtime.

 ```java
 import org.apache.eventmesh.client.grpc.config.EventMeshGrpcClientConfig;